rileypaulsen/slack-wunderlist/README.md

  ___

- _Use composer to install dependencies_
+ _Use Composer to install dependencies_